-Following on from the recent interview with Evelina de Lain in which she talked about her recovery from a serious piano playing injury, I am delighted to talk to Alicja Fiderkiewicz, an internationally renowned classical concert pianist who has experienced her own trauma with injury, which you can read about in this article from The Telegraph.
+Following on from the recent interview with Evelina de Lain in which she talked about her recovery from a serious piano playing injury, I am delighted to talk to Alicja Fiderkiewicz, an internationally renowned classical concert pianist who has experienced her own trauma with injury.

 Alicja: I was very lucky to have been born into a music loving family in Warsaw, Poland.
 Although there were no professional musicians in my family, both sets of my grandparents and my parents loved music.
 My Mother played the piano as an amateur and my Grandfather played the violin.